msathe-tech/standalone-abm/updated_README.md

 rtt min/avg/max/mdev = 0.021/0.037/0.055/0.004 ms
 ```

+Step the ping output by running Ctrl-Z (on Mac).

 ### A: Setup SSH Access for GCE NON-ROOT and ROOT users and enable passwordless SSH private access to your machine.

-1. Exit from `root` user
+1. Exit from `root` user and ensure you're on `non-root`
 ```
 exit
 ```

 2. Generate RSA Keygen.
-Don't enter any passphrase (leave empty) and use the default file paths.
+Don't enter any passphrase (leave empty) and use the default file paths (Keep pressing enter).
-Perform this setp for NON-ROOT user.
+Perform this step for NON-ROOT user.

 ```
 ssh-keygen